Feedback Guidance of Diffusion Models: Results

-To visualize the effects of these parameters, we present FD$_{\text{DinoV2}}$ sweeps as a heatmap in Fig.~\ref{fig: Gridsearch pi = 0.9999} (a corresponding FID heatmap is provided in Appendix \ref{Appendix: Addditional results}).
-The optimized hyperparameter values are detailed in Table \ref{tab: Optimal hyperparameters} in Appendix \ref{Appendix: Addditional results}, with performance metrics summarized in Table \ref{tab: Evaluation on metrics}.
-Consistent with findings for LIG, we observe that optimal FD$_{\text{DinoV2}}$ performance requires guidance to be activated earlier and maintained longer than for optimal FID, corresponding to higher values of both $t_0$ and $t_0 - t_1$.
-Our results demonstrate that pure Feedback Guidance outperforms CFG on both FD$_{\text{DinoV2}}$ and FID metrics, while remaining competitive with LIG across these measurements.
-To analyze the quality-diversity trade-off, Precision and Recall curves on 10,240 images using a 5-nearest neighbor approach, with optimal FD$_{\text{DinoV2}}$ hyperparameters are computed.
-For CFG and LIG, the sweep is performed across guidance scales ranging from 1 to 4.
-Since FBG$_{\text{pure}}$ lacks a directly comparable hyperparameter, a sweep over $t_0$ while maintaining a fixed interval $t_0-t_1=0.125$ corresponding to 8/64 steps is instead performed.
-These analyses illustrate the inherent trade-off between image quality and diversity when applying guidance techniques.
-While CFG struggles to improve quality without substantially compromising diversity, LIG preserves diversity more effectively—likely because its narrow, late-stage guidance interval minimally affects the low-frequency components of generated images.
-In contrast, FBG achieves a wide Recall range comparable to CFG but with a significantly better Precision trade-off, representing an advantageous balance between quality and diversity.\\ In addition, we optimize our FBG$_{\text{LIG}}$ scheme, which can be seen as a combination of FBG$_{\text{pure}}$ and LIG, as described at the end of section \ref{subsec: Feedback guidance derivation}.
-For simplicity the separately optimized interval is kept for LIG and solely the guidance scale is altered, while both $\pi$ and $t_0$ are kept the same as the optimal values found in FBG$_{\text{pure}}$ and solely $t_1$ is altered.
-We do not exclude the possibility that a full grid search might yield better results.
-This guidance scheme outperforms its parts when measured using the FD$_{\text{DinoV2}}$\footnote{The FD$_{\text{DinoV2}}$ has been shown to correlate much more with human perception than the typically used FID\cite{FDDinoV2Stein}.}, illustrating the complementarity of the approaches.
+To visualize parameter effects, we present FD$_{\text{DinoV2}}$ sweeps as a heatmap in Fig.~\ref{fig: Gridsearch pi = 0.9999} (FID results in Appendix \ref{Appendix: Addditional results}).
+Optimal hyperparameters are listed in Table \ref{tab: Optimal hyperparameters} and vary across metrics (FID vs. FD$_{\text{DinoV2}}$) and samplers.
+Consistent with LIG, optimal FD$_{\text{DinoV2}}$ performance requires earlier and longer guidance activation, corresponding to larger $t_0$ and $t_0 - t_1$ for FBG.\\ FBG$_{\text{pure}}$ outperforms CFG, CFG++ and the linear scheduler on both FD$_{\text{DinoV2}}$ and FID, while remaining competitive with LIG.
+To assess the quality–diversity trade-off, we compute Precision–Recall curves on 10,240 images with 5 nearest neighbor with optimal FD$_{\text{DinoV2}}$ settings.
+CFG and LIG are swept over guidance scales 1–4, while FBG$_{\text{pure}}$ is swept over $t_0$ with fixed $t_0 - t_1 = 0.125$ (8/64 steps).
+Results confirm that CFG improves quality at a large cost to diversity, LIG better preserves diversity due to its narrow late-stage guidance, and FBG achieves CFG-like Recall but with substantially higher Precision, offering a better quality–diversity balance.\\ Finally, we optimize FBG$_{\text{LIG}}$ by fixing the LIG interval and solely varying the guidance scale, with $\pi$ and $t_0$ taken from FBG$_{\text{pure}}$ and $t_1$ adjusted.
+While a full grid search could further improve results, this hybrid outperforms its components on FD$_{\text{DinoV2}}$, which aligns closely with human perception \cite{FDDinoV2Stein}, highlighting the complementarity of our approach.
+All optimized metrics are provided in Table \ref{tab: Evaluation on metrics} and additional details on the various methods are provided in Appendix \ref{Appendix: Addditional results}.
+Best performing metrics per sampler are written in bold and best performing overall are further underlined.